kingzamzon/docs/docs/sdk/authentication/session-sigs/get-session-sigs.md

 In this example, we're granting the capability to request to decrypt any data that we may be authorized to decrypt (i.e. we satisfy the Access Control Conditions the data was encrypted with).
 We could, however, specify the [LitAccessControlConditionResource](https://v6-api-doc-lit-js-sdk.vercel.app/classes/auth_helpers_src.LitAccessControlConditionResource.html) for specific encrypted data we're permitting the decryption capability for.
 In real-world applications, it's more common and secure to limit access to specific Lit resources instead of specifying the wildcard (`"*"`) identifier.

 To get the Lit resource identifier for other resources, you can use the other methods included in [@lit-protocol/auth-helpers](https://v6-api-doc-lit-js-sdk.vercel.app/modules/auth_helpers_src.html) package.

+If you would like to use this function on the `datil` or `datil-test` networks, a `capacityDelegationAuthSig` is required.
+An example of how to generate one can be found in the full code example.

 ```ts
 import {